spreadshirt/backstage-plugin-s3/plugins/s3-viewer/README.md

     )
     ```

-3. Now, add a new element to the Sidebar, so the endpoint can be eassily accessible for the users.
-You can placce it wherever you prefer:
+3. Now, add a new element to the Sidebar, so the endpoint can be easily accessible for the users.
+You can place it wherever you prefer:
     ```typescript
     // In packages/app/src/components/Root/Root.tsx
     import { SiAmazons3 } from 'react-icons/si';